mayconfmelo/min-resume/template/main.typ

 #letter(to: "Amazing Enterprise LLC")[
-  Dear Hiring Manager, or who it may concern,
+  Dear Hiring Manager, or to whom it may concern,

   Please hire me.
 I work.
 A lot.
-Some say too much.
-I once stayed late just to make sure the lights were turned off — then realized I was the one who turned them off; that' the kind of dedication we're talking about.
+Some say too much, but I think they are the ones who peripherally don’t like working...
+I mean, you can’t call yourself a hard worker and refuse to work on Sundays if your boss asks you to work on Saturdays.
+  If they ask of you much, make sure you give them too much --- that’s my life philosophy.

+  I’m also very attentive to details: I once set an out-of-office reply saying I would not be checking emails while on holiday.
+Then I spent most of the holiday checking whether it was working properly.
+I like to ensure everything runs like clockwork --- except for my sleep cycle, which is a long-lost battle, but nothing two cups of coffee in the morning can’t fix.

-  I believe in giving 110%, though mathematically that’s questionable.
-I thrive under pressure, survive on coffee, and occasionally remember to sleep.
-If you need someone who will work weekends, holidays, and possibly in their dreams — I am your person.
+  I thrive under pressure, survive on caffeine, and only need to rest occasionally.
+If you need someone who will work weekends, holidays, and possibly in their dreams --- I am your person.

-  I promise to bring unstoppable energy, questionable work-life balance, and a genuine passion for making your company even greater.
-Please, let me prove that exhaustion is just another word for “commitment.”
+  I promise to bring unstoppable energy, a questionable work-life balance, and a genuine passion for making your company even greater and wealthier.
+Please, let me prove that exhaustion is just another word for "commitment."

-  Eagerly (and already working on this application overtime),\
+  Eagerly --- and already working on this application overtime ---,\
-  John B. Goode Workmann
+  John B. Goode Workmann.
 ]